 1. Select a Wood Type

-The first step to making an axe handle is selecting the wood type.
-We recommend selecting Hickory or Oak for your axe handle, but you can opt for a different type of wood if you would prefer.
-Consult our list of the top nine wood types for more ideas.
+The first step of making an axe handle is selecting the wood.
+We recommend selecting Hickory or Oak for your axe handle, but you can use a different type of wood and select one from our list.

 2. Choose a Freshly Cut Bolt of Wood